 • Trigger-point therapy.
 Applying gentle pressure to a specific area of muscle where a patient experiences pain to alleviate that pain.

 • Therapeutic exercises and stretches.
-Physical activities designed specifically for people with arthritis to promote strength and endurance.
-These activities can be done in the office or at home.
+Physical activities designed to promote strength and endurance.

 Much about chiropractic is aimed squarely at the joints, which of course is where arthritis typically wreaks havoc.
 So when a person experiences a flare, manipulations shouldn’t be attempted.

 “If a patient has joints that have active swelling, I would not recommend going to a chiropractor,” says Alyce Oliver, MD, PhD, assistant professor of rheumatology at the Medical College of Georgia.
 “If you can’t get swelling under control, it would be dangerous to get an adjustment.”